hennink/finite-difference-enthalpy-eq/README.md

+## Finite Difference Methods for the Non-linear Enthalpy Equation

 This code accompanies the paper
     "A Pressure-based Solver for Low-Mach Number Flow using a Discontinuous Galerkin Method", A. Hennink, M. Tiberga, D. Lathouwers that was submitted to the Journal of Computational Fluids on 2019-11.